 He will also give you an insight into the breed’s history, as well as how to take care of your puppy and how and when to feed him.

-You will walk away happily and with a puppy that is your match made in heaven.
+You will walk away happy and with a puppy that is your match made in heaven.

 3 Little-known facts about the Mastiff puppies